kandavel/ClearGPT/README.md

-# TabGPT
+# ClearGPT
 ## Close tabs with precision using GPT3

-TabGPT is a browser extension (tested on Chrome and Firefox) that allows you to use natural language to close tabs you no longer need.
+ClearGPT is a browser extension (tested on Chrome and Firefox) that allows you to use natural language to close tabs you no longer need.
 Here'a video of TabGPT in action: